JBhrayn/Artificial-Neural-Network-from-Scratch-using-CSharp-on-Neumorphic-Windows-Forms-App/README.md

 I haven't added an input validation on the textboxes yet, so please provide an appropriate input for the enabled textboxes:

+For now, when working with a different dataset e.g. MNIST Fashion Dataset, the folder name of unique classes must be indices i.e. 0,1,2...n number of unique classes.

 Also, the feature for saving and loading models is not yet functional, and much of the code probably needs refactoring.